GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-81/index.md

   Chrome 81 is rolling out now!
 App icon badging graduates from it's origin trial.
 Hit testing for augmented reality is now available in the browser.
   Web NFC starts its origin trial.
 And I've got an update on the adjusted Chrome release schedule.
-Let’s dive in and see what’s new for developers in Chrome 81!
+Let's dive in and see what's new for developers in Chrome 81!
 layout: 'layouts/blog-post.njk'
 date: 2020-04-07